pneibaur/PokeGo-Stats/README.md

 ## Description:

-This web application serves as a search feature to lookup pokemon available in 'Pokemon Go', and some key stats:
+This web application serves as a search feature to lookup pokemon available in *Pokemon Go*, and some key stats:

 - Types
 - Maximum Combat Power